MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

 > ***Relevant for**: [Azure Information Protection classic client for Windows](faqs.md#whats-the-difference-between-the-azure-information-protection-classic-and-unified-labeling-clients)*

 >[!NOTE]
-> To provide a unified and streamlined customer experience, **Azure Information Protection classic client** and **Label Management** in the Azure Portal are **deprecated** as of **March 31, 2021**.
+> To provide a unified and streamlined customer experience, **Azure Information Protection classic client** and **Label Management** in the Azure Portal are **sunset** as of **March 31, 2021**.
 While the classic client continues to work as configured, no further support is provided, and maintenance versions will no longer be released for the classic client.
 >
 > We recommend that you migrate to unified labeling and upgrade to the [unified labeling client](rms-client/clientv2-admin-guide-install.md).
 Learn more in our recent [update](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/final-reminder-to-migrate-from-azure-information-protection/ba-p/2731734) on the sunset.